 - Plus a small expenses allowance and VAT

-The amount of fees under the German Lawyers’ Fees Act (RVG) depends on the value of the dispute.
-In first-instance labor court proceedings, each party bears its own legal costs, regardless of the outcome of the case.
-This only changes from the second instance onwards (i.e., in the appeal before the Regional Labor Court).
+Each party bears its own legal costs, regardless of the outcome of the case.
+Cost reimbursement only applies from the second instance onwards (appeal before the Regional Labour Court). - Legal representation:

 - Procedural fee